-While it may be known “Tahiti’s little sister,” this list of things do in Moorea is not little at all.
-After spending a full-week exploring this slice of paradise, I’ve fallen completely in love with just about everything Moorea has to offer.
+While it may be known as “Tahiti’s little sister,” this list of top Moorea things to do is not little at all.
+After an entire week exploring this slice of paradise, I’ve fallen completely in love with just about everything Moorea offers.

-Known for it’s mesmerizing and rugged landscape, pristine white sand beaches, delectable cuisine, rich marine biodiversity, stunning sunsets, and welcoming Polynesian culture – there certainly is a little something for everyone on Moorea.
+Known for its mesmerizing and rugged landscape, pristine white sand beaches, delectable cuisine, rich marine biodiversity, stunning sunsets, and welcoming Polynesian culture – there certainly is a little something for everyone on Moorea.

-I’ve put together a list of what I think are the best Moorea attractions, favorite food experiences, fun tours and a whole lot more in this guide!
-While I had a full week on the island and my Moorea itinerary was jam-packed, it’ll be quite difficult to do everything on this list.
+I’ve compiled a list of what I think are the best Moorea attractions, favorite food experiences, fun tours, and a whole lot more in this guide!
+While I had a whole week on the island and my Moorea itinerary was jam-packed, it’ll be quite challenging to do everything on this list.

 1) Moana Lagoon Snorkeling & Lunch Tour

-First things first, this was by far my FAVORITE DAY during my week on Moorea, and if I could only choose one thing to do – it’s this day-trip!
+First things first, this was by far my FAVORITE DAY during my week on Moorea, and if I could only choose one thing to do – it’s this day trip!

-The first stop is a snorkeling spot where you’ll get the chance to get up close and personal with black tip sharks, sting rays, and tons of fish.
+The first stop is a snorkeling spot where you’ll get the chance to get up close and personal with blacktip reef sharks, sting rays, and tons of fish.
 I’ve never been surrounded by so many sharks before, and while it was a tad bit nerve-wracking at first, they’re pretty chill and aren’t known to be dangerous.

 2) ATV Tour Through The Island

-There are a tons of different companies that offer this excursion, but I ended up going with Albert Tours and had a great time!
-The guide was super friendly, knowledgeable, and was always there to help with photo opportunities.
+There are tons of different companies that offer this excursion, but I ended up going with Albert Tours and had a great time!
+The guide was super friendly, knowledgeable, and always there to help with photo opportunities.